 Luzern (not Lausanne!) can be found at the heart of central Switzerland.
-Only an hour by train from Zurich and an hour and a half away from Basel, Luzern is easier to get to than most people think.
+Only an hour by train from Zurich and an hour and a half from Basel, Luzern is easier to get to than most people think.
 Having lived in Luzern for a number of years, I’ve tried almost everything with kids.
-Here are some of the highlights that you might want to plan into your trip.
+Here are some of the highlights you might want to plan into your trip.

 You can’t come to Switzerland and not visit the mountains.
 There are two peaks very close to Luzern: Rigi and Pilatus.
 They are both an exciting adventure for kids as well as a breathtaking view for parents.

 To get to Rigi, take a boat from Luzern to Vitznau (directly across from the train station, Bahnhof Luzern).
 When you arrive in Vitznau, you will then board a train that takes you directly up the mountain.
 With older children, you might event consider hiking a portion of the trip in the summer.
 In the wintertime, you can sled and ski here — just be warned, this is not a sled run for the faint of heart!

 Reaching Pilatus entails taking a train to Stansstad and then a funicular up to the top.
 Like Rigi, Pilatus promises stunning views and the kids will enjoy the steepest railway in the world (a 48-degree angle!).
 Typically, in the summer, you’ll catch alphorn players and yodelers at the top of the mountain.
 Pilatus is not as enjoyable as Rigi in the winter, so if you are planning a winter trip, it makes the decision as to which mountain to visit much easier.

 Our Family Travel Advisors can book accommodations, recommend activities and more, all with one-on-one support.
 Click here to send us a request >